-There are some significant advantages of operating in a digital workplace, including being able to evolve more quickly than competitors who do not work in the same technologically developed way.
+There are some significant advantages of operating in a digital workplace – rather than solely within a physical office space – include being able to evolve more quickly than competitors who do not work in the same technologically developed way.
 To clarify exactly what the digital workplace is and whether your business would be set to benefit from working in an online environment, read on below.

 What is a digital workplace?

-By considering these five areas, you’ll be developing opportunities for your team to work in a more open, collaborative way which will increase the regularity and efficiency in which information is shared throughout the business.
-This will help your teams to solve issues quicker and respond more effectively to clients through the project life cycle.
+By considering these five areas, you’ll be developing opportunities for your team to work in a more open, collaborative way which will increase the regularity and efficiency in which information is shared throughout your business.
+This will positively impact your customer services too, by helping your teams to solve issues quicker and respond more effectively to clients.

-Utilising intranet software will give your employees the tools they need to pass information more easily throughout the business, to different colleagues even in different departments.
-It also gives employees throughout the business a place to pose questions or raise challenges they’re facing which could be solved by peers they’ve never spoken to before.
-Once employees start seeing the benefits of working this way, they will feel more encouraged to work within a collaborative culture.
+Utilising online intranet software will give your employees the digital communication tools they need to share information more easily throughout the business.
+It also improves communication in the workplace by giving staff a place to pose questions or raise challenges they’re facing, which could be solved by peers they’ve never spoken to before.
+Once employees start seeing and feeling the digital workplace benefits, they will feel more encouraged to work within a collaborative culture.